Walking

 2) The

-section between the waterfall and the lake, the rest is
+walk from Kaska Bay, about 10 km, is difficult only between the waterfall and the lake, the rest is

 your opportunities for taking photos.
 Anyhow, the waterfall